huaxia1985/ProSSE/README.md

 3. install and library R packages 'diversitree', 'ape', and 'deSolve' in R
 4. import all the downloaded R files into R, using source("file location")
 5. now all the functions are ready to use
+6. The help file for each main function is in the 'man' folder

 Alternatively, to use faster solver in C, user needs to recompile 'diversitree' R package locally, following these steps:
 1. download and upzip 'diversitree' source code